Statement of Service for VA Loans

 - How long does it typically take to receive a COE once the SOS is submitted?

 Sometimes.
-Many lenders can request a COE through the VA's automated system, which pulls data directly from military records.
-But when the system can't verify your status automatically, the Statement of Service is required as a backup.
-It's best to have the document ready regardless, so you don't hit a delay if the automated route fails.
+Many lenders can request a COE through the VA’s automated system, which pulls data directly from military records.
+But when the system can’t verify your status automatically, the Statement of Service is required as a backup.
+It’s best to have the document ready regardless, so you don’t hit a delay if the automated path fails.